W. T. Cosgrave: Domestic policy

 One of his first acts in government was to pass a Bill for the Constitution of the Irish Free State, which some TDs felt did not need to be in writing.
 This was done by October 1922, ahead of the establishment of the Irish Free State in December.

 In the first few years in office, Cosgrave's government faced several problems.
 The government attempted to reduce the size of the National Army.
 During the Civil War, it had grown to over 55,000 men which, now that the war was over, was far too large and costly to maintain.
 Some army officers challenged the authority of the government to cut the size of the Army.
 The officers, mostly Pro-Treaty IRA men, were angry that the government was not doing enough to help create a republic and predicted massive unemployment.

 When he and his position were challenged by the disgruntled Army officers of the Irish Republican Army Organisation, other politicians and soldiers took the important decisions.

 In March 1924, more layoffs were expected, and army officers Major-General Liam Tobin and Colonel Charles Dalton sent an ultimatum to the government demanding an end to the demobilisation.
 Minister for Justice Kevin O'Higgins, who was also acting president for Cosgrave while the latter was in hospital, moved to resolve the so-called "Army Mutiny".
-Richard Mulcahy, the Minister for Defence, resigned, and O'Higgins was victorious in a very public power struggle within Cumann na nGaedheal.
+Richard Mulcahy, the Minister for Defence, resigned from the Executive Council.
+O'Higgins was victorious in a very public power struggle within Cumann na nGaedheal.
 The crisis within the army was solved but the government was divided.